jhufton770/RepData_PeerAssessment1/PA1_template.md

 #Create a data frame with the median daily steps from the activity data
 #with the imputed data replacing missing data in the oringal dataset
 median_imputed_daily_steps <- as.integer(median(daily.steps$daily_steps))
+#NOTE: This value appears in-line in the text below using `r median_imputed_daily_steps`
+# see footnote
 ```
 Using the sum of daily steps data calculated in the previous section which now
 includes the imputed data substitued for the days originally without data, we
-find the median number of daily steps is 10395 (note
+find the median number of daily steps is 10395[^6].

-this value is computed and displayed in-line).
+[^6]: Note this value is computed and displayed in-line using the \'r median_imputed_daily_steps\' syntax.

-This compares to a median number of daily steps of 10395 (note
+This compares to a median number of daily steps of 10395 [^7]
-this value is computed and displayed in-line) before the imputed data was used to
-replace the missing data in the original data set.
+before the imputed data was used to replace the missing data in the original data set.

+[^7]: Note this value is computed and displayed in-line using the \'r median_daily_steps\' syntax.

 ###Weekday vs. Weekend Comparison
 The next set of graphs shows a comparison of the average number of steps by